 Interviewer: Hello everybody!
 It’s Teenagers Round the World Channel.
 Our guest today is a teenager from Russia and we are going to discuss forms of communication.
 We’d like to know our guest’s point of view on this issue.
 Please answer five questions.
 So, let’s get started.

-Interviewer: Has modern technology made us more connected to one another or are we more disconnected than ever?
+Interviewer: Do you believe that modern technology has made us more connected to one another or are we more disconnected than ever, and what are your reasons for this opinion?

-Interviewer: What effects does digital communication have on human interaction?
+Interviewer: What effects does digital communication have on human interaction, in your opinion?

-Interviewer: How will people communicate in the future?
+Interviewer: How do you think communication will change in the future?

 Interviewer: Thank you very much for your interview.

-Imagine that you and your friend are doing a school project «Summer ideas for students».
-You have found some illustrations and want to share the news.
-Leave a voice message to your friend.
+Imagine that you and your friend are doing a school project “Summer ideas for students”.
+You have found some photos to illustrate it but for technical reasons you cannot send them now.
+Leave a voice message to your friend explaining your choice of the photos and sharing some ideas about the project.
 In 2.5 minutes be ready to:

 - explain the choice of the illustrations for the project by briefly describing them and noting the differences;

-- mention the advantages (1–2) of these two activities students can do in summer;
+- mention the advantages (1–2) of the two activities;

-- mention the disadvantages (1–2) of these two activities;
+- mention the disadvantages (1–2) of the two activities;

-- express your opinion on the subject of the project – whether you would like to volunteer as a student and why.
+- express your opinion on the subject of the project – which of the activities presented in the pictures you’d prefer and why.

 You will speak for not more than 3 minutes (12–15 sentences).
 You have to talk continuously.